christinali1017/Algorithm/README.md

   }
 ```
 <br>
+**Solution 2**: time : O(n)

-**Solution 2**: In this method, we omit repeated getheight part.
+In this method, we omit repeated getheight part.
 Thus the time is better than the fist solution

 ```java
     public boolean isBalanced(TreeNode root){